openaicellular/oaic/docs/source/xapp_python.rst

 First, let's take a look at the ``ric-app-ml-e2like`` directory, where the xApp is located.
 We use a Python file called ``app.py`` to store the main code of our xApp.
 In this file we will setup an SCTP connection and run a constant loop to accept a connection from a nodeB (base station), receive data and send control messages to change the RAN's behavior.

-In this xApp we will have two different types of data we can receive from the RAN: I/Q data and KPM data.
-I/Q data is the raw waveform data, which can we use to generate spectrograms and analyze the channel in-depth.
-However, we also can receive KPMs (key performance metrics) from the RAN, including bitrate and block error rate.
-This data will help us make informed decisions based on the RAN's current performance.
+The E2-like version of srsRAN is configured to send uplink I/Q data, which we can use to generate spectrogram images and analyze information about the channel using the xApp.

 When using the E2-like interface, the xApp acts as an SCTP server and the nodeB is a client.